ludocode/onramp/docs/virtual-machine.md

 Note that, unlike most instructions, the first argument is not a destination.
 If the predicate is a register it is unchanged by this instruction.

 The predicate is mix-type.
 A predicate of 0 can be used to perform an unconditional jump.
-If the predicate is a non-zero, non-register constant, the instruction does nothing; this can be used as a "no operation" instruction.
+If the predicate is a non-zero, non-register constant, the instruction does nothing; this can be used as a "no operation" instruction (see [File Format](#file-format) below.)